Managing the human aspect of business intelligence

-Years ago a top networking systems, services, and software company, made the decision to move away from vertical integration and began outsourcing manufacturing to focus efforts on more strategic elements of their business.
+Years ago a top networking system, services, and software company made the decision to move away from vertical integration and began outsourcing manufacturing to focus efforts on more strategic elements of their business.
 As a result, the procurement team began analyzing data to guide improvements and automation of their supplier on-boarding process.

 Their ultimate goal was to encapsulate tribal knowledge and disparate external data sources into a comprehensive workflow that was both trackable and easy to follow.
 Together, the procurement and business intelligence teams planned to evolve their workflow organically and needed the flexibility to make changes over time.

 Their three biggest takeaways from this experience should be learned by everyone, along with advice for anyone looking to accomplish a strong business intelligence program:

 - Surfacing new data can make people uncomfortable.

 - Root causes need action plans before the widespread publishing of data.

 - Not everyone knows how to use data.

 When the company was vertically integrated the business maintained a set of common objectives under a single organizational structure, which meant procurement could easily find and analyze operational data.
 Manufacturing KPIs integrated with operating metrics that were related to throughput and cost-efficiency.
 Trends could be investigated by drilling down to shop-floor process data, build times, or purchasing activities, enabling teams to seek out improvement opportunities.